google/ExoPlayer/ui-components.md

 * Significantly lower power consumption on many devices.
 * More accurate frame timing, resulting in smoother video playback.
 * Support for secure output when playing DRM protected content.
+* The ability to render video content at the full resolution of the display on Android TV devices that upscale the UI layer.

 `SurfaceView` should therefore be preferred over `TextureView` where possible.
 `TextureView` should be used only if `SurfaceView` does not meet your needs.
 One